REPORT FOR THE PERIOD FROM 1 JANUARY 2019 TO 31 DECEMBER 2019

-The EBIP rewards sustainable shareholder value creation over the medium term achieved by growing profits, deploying capital efficiently and managing the risk profile and risk time horizon of a real estate business.
+The EBIP rewards sustainable value creation over the medium term achieved by growing profits, deploying capital efficiently and managing the risk profile and risk time horizon of a real estate business.

 Under this plan, the bonus declared to each EBIP participant for the current year is added to the participant's balance carried forward from the previous year, upon which one-third of the resulting total amount is paid out in cash, with the remaining two-thirds to be carried forward to the following year.
 The balance in each participant's EBIP account is at risk because a significant reduction in EVA in any year may result in retraction (performance clawback) of the EBIP bonus declared in preceding years.
-The EBIP encourages key management personnel to work for sustained EVA generation and to take actions that are aligned with the longer term interests of shareholders.
+The EBIP encourages key management personnel to work for sustained EVA generation and to take actions that are aligned with the longer term interests of the Company's stakeholders.

 In determining the EBIP bonus declared to each participant, the ERCC considers the overall business performance, individual job responsibilities, performance and contribution, as well as the relevant market remuneration benchmarks.

-Share awards were granted in FY 2018 pursuant to the CapitaLand Performance Share Plan 2010 (PSP) and the CapitaLand Restricted Share Plan 2010 (RSP) (together, the Share Plans), approved and adopted by the shareholders of the Company at the Extraordinary General Meeting held on 16 April 2010.
+Share awards were granted in FY 2019 pursuant to the CapitaLand Performance Share Plan 2010 (PSP) and the CapitaLand Restricted Share Plan 2010 (RSP) (together, the Share Plans), approved and adopted by the shareholders of the Company at the Extraordinary General Meeting held on 16 April 2010.

-For FY 2018, the total number of shares in the awards granted under the Share Plans did not exceed the yearly limit of 1% of the total number of issued shares (excluding treasury shares).
+For FY 2019, the total number of shares in the awards granted under the Share Plans did not exceed the yearly limit of 1% of the total number of issued shares (excluding treasury shares).
 The obligation to deliver the shares is expected to be satisfied out of treasury shares.

 CapitaLand Performance Share Plan 2010

-In FY 2018, the ERCC granted awards which are conditional on targets set for a three-year performance period.
+In FY 2019, the ERCC granted awards which are conditional on targets set for a three-year performance period.
 A specified number of shares will only be released to recipients at the end of the qualifying performance period, provided that minimally the threshold targets are achieved.